 Eczema is a common childhood skin condition, but it doesn’t always resolve as we mature.
 In some instances, it doesn’t occur until adulthood.
 At any age, inflamed, dry, itchy skin that characterizes eczema can affect a person’s quality of life.
-Eczema relief is available at Perfect Skin in Colorado Springs.
+Eczema relief is available at Perfect Skin in Juno Beach, Florida.

 What is eczema?

 Eczema encompasses a broad category of skin conditions and includes contact dermatitis (skin allergies) and seborrheic dermatitis (dandruff).
 Commonly, when people speak of eczema, they are referring to atopic dermatitis, which affects 18 million Americans.
 The exact causes of atopic dermatitis are not fully understood, but researchers know that the condition results as a malfunction of the immune system.
 There is also a strong link between allergic rhinitis (hay fever), asthma, and eczema.